pellcorp/creality-wiki/docs/cartographer_flashing.md

 ### Update Cartographer-Firmware repo

-If you already have `cartographer_firmware` cloned locally, make sure you are on latest master like so:
+If you already have `cartographer_firmware` cloned locally, make sure you are on latest `main` like so:

 ```
 cd $HOME/cartographer_firmware
 git fetch
-git switch master
+git switch main
-git reset --hard origin/master
+git reset --hard origin/main
 ```

 ## Setup Klipper Virtual Env